pkorduan/kvwmap-server/README.md

 # kvwmap-server

-A docker container that runs Web-GIS application http://kvwmap.de based on Apache web server mapservers phpMapScript as well as MySQL database for user and map context and PostgreSQL database with PostGIS extension for geodata.
+A docker container that runs Web-GIS application kvwmap from git repo ```srahn/kvwmap``` based on Apache web server Mapservers phpMapScript as well as MySQL database for user and map context and PostgreSQL database with PostGIS extension for geodata.

 **Note:** ``mysql:5.5`` and ``postgis:9.4`` docker images are required to run a container based on this image ``pkorduan\kvwmap-server``